yaoiprotag/yaoi/README.md

 - You can enable popups to use nate-games in [about:blank](https://about:blank/)
 - [nate-games.github.io](https://nate-games.github.io/)
 - more coming soon...
-## How to help out
+## Help Out? 🌐
-Please help us make more offical links by forking this respository and deploy it with GitHub Pages.
+Please help us make more offical links by forking this respository and deploy it with GitHub Pages.📄

 But make sure to keep it up to date. 👍